 All UMHB students are issued an e-mail account through the Information Technology Department.
 These accounts are the primary method of communication to students by many university offices, including Residence Life.
 Each student is responsible for checking and responding to university e-mail messages on a regular basis.
 The Residence Life Office will use this e-mail account to correspond with resident students regarding housing issues.
 See the Student Handbook for the University Information Systems Usage Policy.

 Telephone Service

 Telephone service is not provided.
-Land lines are located in RD apartments.

 Utilities and Services